 About 25% of residents told the auto club that they would stay in their homes through a hurricane, despite being in an evacuation zone with an approaching storm.

-Experts warn a multitude of reasons could be to blame for the more relaxed atmosphere in the Sunshine State.
+Experts said a multitude of reasons could be to blame for the more relaxed atmosphere in the Sunshine State.

-The majority of the state has been fortunate without seeing impacts from a significant tropical system for several years.
+The majority of the state has been spared impacts from a significant tropical system for several years.

 The lack of hurricanes and a population boom means many residents have never experienced hurricane damage or have had to evacuate for a natural disaster.